Tyelab/bruker_control/README.md

 Currently, the code is functional for the Bruker 2P microscope.
 Training code is not currently present on the repo.
 MATLAB's scanbox is not present on the repo.

-## bruker_control.py v1.8.2 Hotfix
-Small fix to versioning numbers, longer timing for `set_laser_lambda` as it was just too short when going between laser wavelengths.

-## bruker_control.py v1.8.0: Stimulate your Mind 🔦🎆🧠
+## bruker_control.py v1.8.2: Stimulate your Mind 🔦🎆🧠
 A (very) basic rundown of the experimental runtime is included below.

 ![User Execution Graph](https://github.com/Tyelab/headfix_control/blob/main/docs/bruker_user_executiongraph.png)